-A 6.30am start for an overall six-hour trek to the Paraiso Teyuna campsite, with two small rest stops in between.
-This is the camp closest to the Lost City, a form of Base Camp where everyone rests up before the ascent to the Ciudad Perdida.
+A 6.30 am start for an overall six-hour trek to the Paraiso Teyuna campsite, with two small resting stops in between.
+This is the camp closest to the Lost City, a form of Base Camp where everyone rests before the ascent to the Ciudad Perdida.

-This is another day of arduous uphill climbs on rocky pathways and protruding tree roots, and through small parts of dense jungle and thick forest.
-You know you are getting more into the heart of the jungle on this day as the thick vegetation scenery is similar in comparison to the varied landscapes on the first day from farmland to the tropics.
+This is another day of arduous uphill climbs on rocky pathways, protruding tree roots, and through small parts of dense jungle and thick forest.
+You know you are getting more into the heart of the jungle on this day as the thick vegetation scenery is similar to the varied landscapes on the first day that changed from farmland to the tropics.

-It’s also the day you will tackle on one of the river crossings, before navigating as ‘Indiana Jones’ style patch of jungle with steep rocks to climb in order to get on to the trail that led to camp.
+It’s also the day you will tackle one of the river crossings before navigating an ‘Indiana Jones’ style patch of jungle with steep rocks to climb to get onto the trail leading to camp.
 It felt exciting, raw, untouched, and secret.
-A feeling in the run up to what is coming.
+A feeling in the run-up to what is coming.

 DAY 3.
 Arriving at the Lost City.

 Elevation: 1,500m at Lost City, before trekking back down to 400m at Wiwa campsite

 Since the Paraiso Teyuna campsite is busy, and usually with around 100 people resting there at a time, groups are staggered in when they leave for the Lost City.